National-Digital-Twin/archetypes/README.md

 See [`LICENSE.md`](LICENSE.md), [`OGL_LICENCE.md`](OGL_LICENCE.md) and [`NOTICE.md`](NOTICE.md) for details.

 ## Security and Responsible Disclosure
 We take security seriously.
 If you believe you have found a security vulnerability in this repository, please follow our responsible disclosure process outlined in [`SECURITY.md`](./SECURITY.md).

+## Software Bill of Materials (SBOM)
+This project provides a Software Bill of Materials (SBOM) to help users and integrators understand its dependencies.

+### Current SBOM
+Download the [latest SBOM for this codebase](../../dependency-graph/sbom) to view the current list of components used in this repository.

 ## Contributing
 We welcome contributions that align with the Programme’s objectives.
 Please read our [`CONTRIBUTING.md`](./CONTRIBUTING.md) guidelines before submitting pull requests.